-Mr. Ravindra Abeysuriya has over two decades of experience in top management positions in private equity investments, investment banking, credit rating and investment research outsourcing, and has a distinctive track record of establishing highly successful companies from inception in the financial sector in Sri Lanka.
-He was the Head - Strategic Business Development and Shared Services of Hayleys Group, Managing Director of Amba Research Lanka - a pioneer investment research outsourcing company, Managing Director/CEO of Fitch Ratings Lanka, the Island's first global credit rating agency, and the Head of Corporate Finance at JP Morgan.
+Mr. Ravi Abeysuriya has over two decades of experience in top management positions in private equity investments, investment banking, credit rating and investment research outsourcing, and has a distinctive track record of establishing highly successful companies from inception in the financial sector in Sri Lanka.
+He was the Head - Strategic Business Development and Shared Services of Hayleys Group, Managing Director of Amba Research Lanka - a pioneer investment research outsourcing company, Managing Director/CE0 of Fitch Ratings Lanka, the Island's first global credit rating agency, and the Head of Corporate Finance at JP Morgan.
 He was appointed twice as a commission member of the Securities and Exchange Commission of Sri Lanka and was a director of Sri Lanka Insurance, the Island's largest insurance company.
-He currently serves as director of Seylan Bank PLC, HNB Assurance PLC, Bio Foods (Private) Limited, Candor Equities Limited, Candor Shared Services (Private) Limited.
+He currently serves as director of Seylan Bank PLC, HNB Assurance PLC, Colombo City Holdings PLC, Bio Foods (Private) Limited, Senfin Securities Ltd, CFA Society Sri Lanka, The Sri Lanka Institute of Directors, Straight Sale (Private) Limited and Sharewood Capital (Pvt) Ltd. Further, he is the President of the Association of Alternative Financial Institutions, Sri Lanka, Co-Chair of the National Agenda Committee-Finance and Capital Markets of the Ceylon Chamber of Commerce. and a member of the Code of Conduct Review Committee (CoCRC) of the Central Bank of Sri Lanka (CBSL) appointed by the Monetary Board of CBSL.
+Mr. Abeysuriya has also functioned as a member of Board Risk Oversight Committee and Financial System Stability Consultative Committee of CBSL and President of several finance and IT associations.
+He was named as "Lifetime Achievement" award laureate by CFA Institute, USA in 2017 for his outstanding work and dedication to the investment management profession.

-Mr. Abeysuriya is a Fellow Member of the Chartered Institute of Management Accountants, UK, and a Chartered Financial Analyst and has an MBA from Monash University, Melbourne, Australia.
+Mr. Abeysuriya is a Fellow Member and Chartered Global Management Accountant (CGMA) of the Chartered Institute of Management Accountants, UK, and a Chartered Financial Analyst and has an MBA from Monash University, Melbourne, Australia.